Unauthorized banking transactions: 10 things to know

 The highlights of the draft circular are given here:

 - In case of third party breach (i.e., where the fault lies neither with the bank nor the customer but lies elsewhere in the system)the liability for customer is summarized as follows:

 - A) Fraudulent transaction is reported Within 3 working days – Customer’s liability is zero

-- Where negligence is on the part of customer, e.g., as where he has shared the payment credentials, he will bear the entire loss until he reports the unauthorized transaction to the bank.
-Any loss occurred after reporting of unauthorized transaction shall be borne by bank.
+- Where negligence is on the part of the customer, e.g., as where he has shared the payment credentials, he will bear the entire loss until he reports the unauthorized transaction to the bank.

-- In case of zero liability or limited liability of customer, the bank shall credit the amount involved in the unauthorized electronic transaction to the customer’s accountwithin 10 days from date of notification by such customer.
+- In case of zero liability or the limited liability of the customer, the bank shall credit the amount involved in the unauthorized electronic transaction to the customer’s account within 10 days from the date of notification by such customer.

-- Burden of proving customer’s liability in case of unauthorized electronic banking transactions shall lie on the bank.
+- The burden of proving the customer’s liability in case of unauthorized electronic banking transactions shall lie on the bank.

-- The loss or fraud reporting system shall also ensure that immediate response (including auto response) is sent to the customers acknowledging the complaint along with the registered compliant number.
+- The loss or fraud reporting system shall also ensure that immediate response (including auto response) is sent to the customers acknowledging the complaint along with the registered complaint number.

 RBI issued a Master Directions on Core Investment Companies (Reserve Bank) Directions, 2016 vide Master Direction DNBR.
 PD.
 003/03.10.119/2016-17 dated 25/08/2016.